-The Department of Public Safety operates on a 24 hours a day, seven days a week schedule.
+The Department of Public Safety operates a 24-hour-a-day, seven-days-a-week schedule.
 The Director of Public Safety, Managers of Public Safety, Coordinator of Public Safety Operations, Shift Supervisors, Site Supervisors and Specialists oversee the day-to-day operations.
 The Main Campus and the Regional Centers are staffed with public safety shift supervisors, plus stationary and roving patrol public safety officers.
 Public safety officers patrol the interior and exterior of these sites.
 The roving patrols include the parking lots and other parking areas located on campus.

-In addition to roving patrols, the College utilizes surveillance cameras located throughout our sites.
+In addition to roving patrols, the College utilizes surveillance cameras throughout our sites.
 The surveillance cameras are monitored by public safety supervisors 24 hours a day.
-As an added security measure, seven emergency phones (Blue Lights) are located at strategic points in the CBI parking garage.
-Twenty (21) emergency phones are in the College's primary stacked Parking Garage on 17th and 18th streets.
-When the emergency button is pushed, the caller is in immediate contact with the Department of Public Safety.
-In addition to providing voice contact with the Department of Public Safety, blue light phones also enable a dispatcher to pinpoint the caller's location.
-Additionally, red phones, which are located in the hallways of buildings at the Main Campus and the Regional Centers, can be used by anyone to report an emergency (Dial 5555 for direct access to the Main Campus Department of Public Safety).
+As an added security measure, seven emergency phones (Blue Lights) are located strategically in the Career for Business Industry (CBI) parking garage.
+Twenty-one (21) emergency phones are in the College's primary stacked Parking Garage on 17th and 18th Streets.
+When the emergency button is activated, the caller immediately contacts the Department of Public Safety.
+In addition to providing voice contact with the Department of Public Safety, Blue Light phones enable dispatchers to pinpoint the caller's location.
+Additionally, red telephones, which are located in the hallways of buildings at the Main Campus and the Regional Centers, can be used by anyone to report an emergency (Dial 5555 for direct access to the Main Campus Department of Public Safety).
 An escort service provided by Public Safety Officers is also available.

-Additional resources and technology added to enhance the Department of Public Safety include alert emergency notification boxes (Alertus) strategically deployed throughout the campuses, Voice over IP telephone address systems, Computer terminal pop up emergency messages (Duress alarm), and social media monitoring services (through the Division of Enrollment Management & Strategic Communications).
+Additional resources and technology added to enhance the Department of Public Safety include alert emergency notification boxes (Alertus) strategically deployed throughout the campuses, Voice over IP telephone address systems, Computer terminal pop-up emergency messages (Duress alarm), and social media monitoring services (through the Division of Enrollment Management & Strategic Communications).